UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 If you ran a website where customers select their location for pickup then Location Picker at Checkout for WooCommerce(LPAC) would be a suitable plugin for your website.

-### WooCommerce Autocomplete Checkout Address Plugin
+### WooCommerce Autocomplete/Autofill Checkout Address Plugin

 Though the primary focus of the plugin is to allow customers to select accurate locations by using a map.
 Location Picker at Checkout for WooCommerce also allows store owners to enable the Places autocomplete feature on their checkout address fields.
 This feature shows customers address predictions as they type in their address.
 When a customer clicks the desired address from the dropdown, it can also automatically fill in the rest of the checkout fields.